Upstairs, Downstairs

 For a legend/key to the episode guide click here.

 Factfiles have been added for each episode.
 These detail character backgrounds, continuity points, and bloopers.
 Click on the icon on the left of each episode's entry.
+These include the original TV Times listing in each case (with thanks to Michael Baxter and Chris Herbert for helping to fill some gaps).

-In addition to the listed writer/s, it should be assumed that the script-editor, Alfred Shaughnessy, also had story input into each episode to a greater or lesser extent.
+In addition to the listed writer/s, it should be assumed that the script editor, Alfred Shaughnessy, also had story input into each episode to a greater or lesser extent.
 Shaughnessy's own scripts were edited by John Hawkesworth, the producer.
-All episodes (except A Suitable Marriage) were story-lined by Shaughnessy.
+All episodes (except A Suitable Marriage) were storylined by Shaughnessy.

 Episodes marked with a # are those omitted from the initial US run (see above).

-The cast lists credit extras and walk-ons where the information is available, but these details should not be considered exhaustive.
+Names in square brackets are uncredited on the episode's on-screen titles.
+Extras and walk-ons are credited where the information is available, but these details should not be considered exhaustive.
 Spellings of names in these cases is sometimes uncertain!

-All timings are from the UK DVDs of the show as released by Network - these will vary slightly on other releases of the show (e.g. US DVDs).
+All timings are from the UK DVDs of the show as released by Network – these will vary slightly on other releases of the show (e.g. US DVDs).
 Timings are given as mm'ss".
-All the Factfiile notes are drawn from what was actually shown on the screen - additional or contradictory material from the novelisations (etc) is not included.
+All the Factfiile notes are drawn from what was actually shown on the screen – additional or contradictory material from the novelisations (etc.) is not included.
 To print a Factfile, press CTRL-P.

 Regular cast: Rachel Gurney (Lady Marjorie Bellamy), Gordon Jackson (Hudson), David Langton (Richard Bellamy), Jean Marsh (Rose), Jenny Tomasin (Ruby), Angela Baddeley (Mrs Bridges), John Alderton (Thomas Watkins), Christopher Beeny (Edward), Pauline Collins (Sarah), Nicola Pagett (Elizabeth Kirbridge), Patsy Smart (Roberts), Ian Ogilvy (Lawrence Kirbridge), Raymond Huntley (Sir Geoffrey Dillon), Donald Burton (Julius Karekin), Joan Benham (Lady Prudence Fairfax), Jane Carr (Joan), Dorothy Frere (Mrs Fellowes), Simon Williams (James Bellamy)